Information For Authors

-- The review period can last between 1-2 months or longer and during this period the author(s) reserve the right to contact the Editor to ask about status of the review.
+- The review period can last between 1-2 months or longer and during this period the author(s) reserve the right to contact the Editor to ask about the status of the review.

-- Once the review process has been completed, the author will be informed about the status of the manuscript which could either be an acceptance, rejection or revisions.
+- Once the review process has been completed, the author will be informed about the status of the manuscript which could either be an acceptance, rejection, or revisions.
 In the case of rejection, the author(s) reserves the right to publish the article elsewhere.

 - In case of revisions, the author(s) must provide an exposition of all corrections made in the manuscript and the revised manuscript should, then, go through the process of affirmation of revisions and be accepted or rejected accordingly.